Communication Complexity of Exact Sampling under R\'enyi Information: Abstract

 \section{Abstract}

-We study the problem of communicating a sample from a probability distribution $P$ given shared access to a sequence distributed according to another probability distribution $Q$.
-Li and El Gamal~\cite{sfrl} used the Poisson functional representation to show that the minimum expected message length to communicate a sample from $P$ can be upper bounded by $D(P||Q) + \log (D(P||Q) + 1) + 4$, where $D(\, \cdot \, || \, \cdot\, )$ is the Kullback-Leibler divergence.
-We generalize this and related results to a cost which is exponential in the message length, specifically $L(t)$, Campbell's average codeword length of order $t$~\cite{campbell1965coding}, and to R\'enyi's entropy.
-We lower bound the Campbell cost and R\'enyi entropy of communicating a sample under any (possibly noncausal) sampling protocol, showing that it grows approximately as $D_{\frac{1}{\alpha}}(P||Q)$, where $D_\beta(\,\cdot \,|| \,\cdot\,)$ is the R\'enyi divergence of order $\beta$.
-Using the Poisson functional representation, we prove an upper bound on $L(t)$ and $H_\alpha(K)$ which has a leading R\'enyi divergence term with order within $\epsilon$ of the lower bound.
+We study the problem of exact sampling under an exponential communication cost, specifically Campbell's average codeword length $L(t)$ of order $t$~\cite{campbell1965coding}, and R\'enyi's entropy.
+We provide a lower bound on the Campbell cost of exact sampling that grows approximately as $D_{\frac{1}{\alpha}}(P||Q)$, the R\'enyi divergence of order $1/\alpha$, with $\alpha = \frac{1}{1+t}$.
+Using the Poisson functional representation of Li and El Gamal~\cite{sfrl}, we prove an upper bound on $L(t)$ whose leading R\'enyi divergence term has order within $\epsilon$ of that of the lower bound.
 Our results reduce to the bounds of Harsha et al.~\cite{harsha2010communication} as $\alpha \to 1$.
 We also provide numerical examples comparing the bounds in the cases of normal and Laplacian distributions, demonstrating that the upper and lower bounds are typically within 5-10 bits of each other.
+Our results characterize exactly the optimal asymptotic Campbell cost $L(t)$ per sample as the number of independent and identically distributed (i.i.d.) samples grows to infinity.
+We show that under the exponential cost, any causal sampler performs strictly worse asymptotically than noncausal samplers.
+This contrasts with the case of expected message length, where both causal and noncausal samplers have the same optimal asymptotic cost.